heseltime/heseltime.github.io/pages/wolfram.md

 The Wolfram Tech Stack: Factoring out the computation and knowledge for the current (LLM) trends in AI?
 In any case, I am super inspired and honored to join this amazing company, contributing to the Cloud Team as a consultant - where the Wolfram cloud product actually seems like an ECM product in many ways, so I am also happy to make some connections across different software product categories here, naturally tying in "math software" with my studies too.

 My Masters curriculum actually contains significant components from symbolic computation, situated at [RISC](https://risc.jku.at/), where I also describe some of how that works and what interests me on my [AI page](/rDai), but lately focussing more on my final thesis and project dealing with application of LLMs.
-I remain excited by Wolfram's own vision for "symbolically enhanced" LLMs, most markedly brought to life by [WolframGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/) recently and work on my own experiments (take my [baby proof of concept shell/curl LLM reporting and summarization tool](/curl) as an example) in addition to my Masters thesis in that research direction, outlining these academic in-roads below, after talking a little more about the Wolfram Research Cloud Project.
+I remain excited by Wolfram's own vision for "symbolically enhanced" LLMs, most markedly brought to life by [WolframGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/) recently and work on my own experiments (take my [baby proof of concept shell/curl LLM reporting and summarization tool](/curl) as an example) in addition to my Masters thesis (including [a production-ready, ECM-integration of LLM capability](/rDai#jku-sem)) in that research direction, outlining the symbolic computation  in-roads below, after talking a little more about the Wolfram Research Cloud Project.

 ## Cloud Project

-Coming soon.
+Coming soon!

 ## Academic In-Roads at both the Masters and the Bachelors levels